openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/readme.txt

 They are held in a grouping called `WP Document Revisions`.

+Since the blocks make use of dynamically-generated content, the same code is used to create this for a shortcode/widget.

 == Documents Shortcode ==

 In a post or page, simply type `[documents]` to display a list of documents.